Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Memory effects for plus polarization

-The pulse in the shape of a ramp is outlined in these figures by the black dotted lines.
-The curves in \eqref{fig:1}(a), (b), \eqref{fig:2}(a) and (b) respectively represent the quantities $ x(u) $, $ y(u) $, $ \dot{x}(u) $ and $ \dot{y}(u) $ with two sets of initial values.
+The curves in Figs. \eqref{fig:1}(a), (b), \eqref{fig:2}(a) and (b) respectively represent the quantities $ x(u) $, $ y(u) $, $ \dot{x}(u) $ and $ \dot{y}(u) $ with two sets of initial values.
+The pulse in the shape of a ramp is outlined by the black dotted lines.
 The red curves are obtained with $ k_2=1 $, the orange ones with $ k_2=2 $, the blue curves with $ l_2=1 $, and the magenta ones with $ l_2=0.5 $.
-In \eqref{fig:1}(a) and \eqref{fig:2}(a), the dashed lines denote the Airy functions (from Eqs.\eqref{7a} and \eqref{7c}) over the entire range of $ u $.
+In Figs. \eqref{fig:1}(a) and \eqref{fig:2}(a), the dashed lines denote the Airy functions (from Eqs.\eqref{7a} and \eqref{7c}) over the entire range of $ u $.
 In the region between $ u=0 $ and $ u=1 $, the dashed lines connecting the solid lines to the left of $ u=0 $ and to the right of $ u=1 $ show the required solutions.
-This is done to avoid the limitations in plotting with Piecewise command in Mathematica.

 The plots in \eqref{fig:1}(b) and \eqref{fig:2}(b) respectively represent the evolution of the separation of two nearby geodesics and their velocity profiles along $ y $-direction.
 The separation, which is initially constant, monotonically increases after the arrival of the pulse and leads to a net displacement.
-On the other hand, the geodesics are co-moving initially but the velocities show a rise while the pulse lasts, and reaches a constant value after it leaves.
-Thus a relative velocity change is left behind as memory (constant shift memory \cite{IC5}).
-The corresponding plots for $ x $-direction exhibit similar nature.
-The displacement is constant at the initial time, and thereafter the pulse brings about a monotonic increase in the displacement.
-The velocity difference is initially zero, grows in the presence of the pulse and finally attains a non-zero constant value.
+On the other hand, the geodesics are co-moving initially but their relative velocity shows a rise while the pulse lasts, and reaches a constant value after it leaves.
+Thus a non-zero relative velocity is left behind as memory (constant shift memory \cite{IC5}).
+Similar nature is observed in the corresponding plots for $ x $-direction.

+We have found that even if we change the slope $\beta$, e.g., $\beta=2 \, \textrm{or} \, 5$, and the width of the pulse $a$ ranging from $0$ to $2$, there is no significant difference in the nature of the plots.